-This Market Spotlight report covers the insomnia market, comprising key pipeline and marketed drugs, clinical trials, regulatory events, patent information, a 10-year disease prevalence forecast, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.
+This Market Spotlight report covers the insomnia market, comprising key marketed and pipeline drugs, clinical trials, recent events and analyst opinion, key upcoming events and regulatory events, probability of success, patent information, a 10-year disease prevalence forecast, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.

-- Datamonitor Healthcare estimates that in 2016, there were 1.7 billion prevalent cases of insomnia worldwide, and forecasts that number to increase to 1.8 billion prevalent cases by 2025.
+- Datamonitor Healthcare estimates that in 2017, there were 1.7 billion prevalent cases of insomnia worldwide, and forecasts that number to increase to 1.9 billion prevalent cases by 2026.

-- The approved drugs in the insomnia space focus on targets such as the type A gamma-aminobutyric acid (GABA-A) receptor, hypocretin/orexin receptor, melatonin receptor, histamine H1 receptor (HRH1), and potassium channels.
-The majority of marketed drugs are oral formulations, with the remainder being sublingual, intravenous, and oral transmucosal formulations.
+- It is estimated that Asia had the largest number of prevalent cases in 2017 (675.7 million cases).
+The approved drugs in the insomnia space target GABA-A receptor, hypocretin/orexin receptor, chloride channel 2, chloride, melatonin receptor, histamine H1 receptor, and potassium channels.
+The majority of marketed drugs are administered via the oral route, with the remainder being available in sublingual, oral transmucosal, or intravenous formulations.

-6 KEY TAKEAWAYS
+7 KEY TAKEAWAYS

-7 DISEASE BACKGROUND
+8 DISEASE BACKGROUND

-7 Insomnia subtypes
+8 Insomnia subtypes

-8 Non-medical treatments
+9 Non-medical treatments

-8 Medical treatments
+9 Medical treatments

 15 MARKETED DRUGS